DevExpress/devextreme-documentation/concepts/05 Widgets/LoadIndicator/05 Show and Hide Using the API.md

 ---

-With Angular, AngularJS, or Knockout, bind the [visible](/api-reference/10%20UI%20Widgets/Widget/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxLoadIndicator/Configuration/#visible') property of the **LoadIndicator** widget to a component property (in Angular), a scope property (in AngularJS), or an observable variable (in Knockout).
+With Angular or AngularJS, bind the [visible](/api-reference/10%20UI%20Widgets/Widget/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxLoadIndicator/Configuration/#visible') property of the **LoadIndicator** widget to a component property (in Angular) a scope property (in AngularJS).
 After that, change this property/variable, and the **LoadIndicator** will appear or disappear.

 ---
 ##### Angular